felixfkrull/baikal-docker/README.md

-When there is a new baikal version just update the VERSION variable in the Dockerfile, tag the commit and let Docker Hub build a new image.
+When there is a new baikal version just update the VERSION variable in the Dockerfile and spin off a GitHub Action manually.